 In that they are also an electric truck, yes, but otherwise, no. Our Atlis XT is a full-size pickup truck platform, with specifications and capabilities similar (or better) to what you expect out of full-size work trucks today - bed sizes, towing capacity, 5th wheel and gooseneck towing capability, payload capacity, 6 passenger capacity, ability to swap the bed for service bodies, up to 500 mile range, etc. Rivian is focused on a different market with different capabilities.

-Q. Are the trucks only going to be available in the continental US, or will they be available in all 50?
+Are the trucks only going to be available in the continental US, or will they be available in all 50 states?

 You will be able to purchase and receive your Atlis Motor Vehicles XT pickup truck within any of the 50 United States when we begin shipping.

 We do not include any tax credits, federal or state, in our pricing model.
-While the Atlis XT pickup truck will qualify for the “Plug-In Electric Drive Vehicle Credit (IRC 30D)” via IRS form 8936, and we expect most of our customers to be able to take advantage of the tax credit, there may be some individuals who don’t qualify for the credit and we want to price our vehicles fairly against the competition.
+While the Atlis XT pickup truck will qualify for the currently available “Plug-In Electric Drive Vehicle Credit (IRC 30D)” via IRS form 8936, and we expect most of our customers to be able to take advantage of the tax credit if it's not repealed, there may be some individuals who don’t qualify for the full credit and we want to price our vehicles fairly against the competition.
 As such we don’t consider the $7500 federal credit when we publish any pricing information.
 This has been a point of confusion for some consumers who are used to a “built-in” discount for the advertised price of electric vehicles.

-Many existing automakers have yet to even speak about electrification, and while other major automakers make public statements of investment into electric vehicle technologies, with pledges to develop and begin shipping 10’s of vehicle models in the next ﬁve years, their version of electrification often means a hybrid platform.
-Having a broad focus on many diﬀerent vehicle types and platforms can create distractions – automakers are investing heavily in battery electric, hybrid, and fuel cell technologies, while Atlis Motor Vehicles is taking a 100% battery electric vehicle (BEV) approach.
+Automaker's investments in battery-electric technology will help drive down the prices for everyone, however many existing automakers have yet to even speak about electrification.
+And while other major automakers make public statements of investment into electric vehicle technologies, with pledges to develop and begin shipping 10's of vehicle models in the next five years, their version of electrification often means a hybrid platform.
+Having a broad focus on many different vehicle types and platforms can create distractions - automakers are investing heavily in battery electric, hybrid, and fuel cell technologies, while Atlis Motor Vehicles is focused on 100% battery electric vehicles (BEV).

-Atlis Motor Vehicles is blazing a diﬀerent path of vehicle architecture, focused on a purpose-built design versus contracted plug-and-play designs.
-We are taking a diﬀerent, faster route to customer acceptance of electric vehicle designs.
+Atlis Motor Vehicles is taking a different path of vehicle architecture, focused on a purpose-built design versus contracted plug-and-play designs.

 No, fortunately, we are not in any way affiliated with Elio Motors.
 We differ in almost every respect.